NU-CEM/CompPhys/_posts/2021-08-02-Open_science.md

 ### Github pages combined with Jekyll front matter can be used to create a multipage sites.

-- Github pages will automatically convert any markdown file on the `gh-pages` branch using Jekyll if it contains top-matter in a particular format.
+- Github will not convert any other files on the `gh-pages` branch to html unless the file containts top-matter in a particular format.
+The top-matter consists of two sets of three dashes, with variable(s) defined between, as given in the code block below.
   - In your repository click on `Add file` and `Create new file`
   - Name the file `Code-of-Conduct.md`
   - Paste the following front matter and content into the file